Lake Menomin vs Tainter Lake

 Water quality, depth, fish species, and recreation comparison.

-Lake Menomin has a higher water quality grade (C, Fair) than Tainter Lake (C, Fair).
+Lake Menomin and Tainter Lake both received the same overall water quality grade of D (Poor).
 Both are in Dunn County, Wisconsin.

 Lake Menomin